oracle/docker-images/OracleWebLogic/samples/12212-domain/README.md

     $ docker logs --details <Container-id>

-Note: The administration password can be passed in at runtime and override the generated password.
+**NOTE:** The administration password can be passed in at runtime by using the -e option and override the generated password.
 If using the auto-generated password please make sure to pass the password into the Managed Server container at runtime.

-#How to Build and Run
+# How to Build and Run

 **NOTE:** First make sure you have built **oracle/weblogic:12.2.1.2-developer**.